-3.2.3 HDF5
+3 2 4 HDF5

-HDF5 is a modern data format designed to store and organize large amounts of data.
+HDF5 is a widely-used data format designed to store and organize large amounts of data.
 NetCDF-4 (Section 3.1.1) and HDF-EOS5 (Section 3.2.4) are both built on HDF5.
-We strongly recommend that netCDF-4 be used for new Earth Science data products instead of plain HDF5, because Earth Science product files in HDF5 need to be compatible with netCDF-4 (i.e., readable via the netCDF-4 API) in order to work with netCDF-4 tools, and only very experienced product developers will be able to achieve this goal using the HDF5 API.
+NetCDF-4 is the recommended format for new Earth Science data products as this format is generally more easily utilized by existing tools and services.
+However, as detailed in the Section 3.3.3, there are emerging strategies for enhancing HDF5 for improved S3 read access that represent important usage and performance considerations for Earth Science data distributed via the NASA Earthdata Cloud.

-3.2.4 HDF-EOS5
+3.2.5 HDF-FOS5

-HDF-EOS5 is a specially developed data format for the Earth Observing System based on HDF5, which is widely used for NASA Earth Science data products and includes data structures specifically designed for Earth Science data.
+HDF-EOS5 was a specially developed data format for the Earth Observing System based on HDF5, which has been widely used for NASA Earth Science data products and includes data structures specifically designed for Earth Science data.

-HDF-EOS5 employs the HDF-EOS data model [47] [48], which remains valuable for developing Earth Science data products.
-The Science Data Production (SDP) Toolkit [47] and HDF-EOS5 library provide the API for creating HDF-EOS5 files that are compliant with the EOS data model.
+HDF-EOS5 employs the HDF-EOS data model [52] [53], which remains valuable for developing Earth Science data products.
+The Science Data Production (SDP) Toolkit [52] and HDF-EOS5 library provide the API for creating HDF-EOS5 files that are compliant with the EOS data model.